The Full Scope of Contract Management

-Certainly contract management involves the administration of existing contracts, but it’s much more than that—it’s also about strategy, sales, performance optimization, and customer/supplier relationships.
-It’s about maximizing value, productivity, and profit through every stage of a contract life cycle.
+Certainly, contract management involves the administration of existing contracts, but it also involves strategy, sales, performance optimization, and customer/supplier relationships.
+It’s about maximizing value, productivity, and profit through every stage of a contract lifecycle.

-The contract management process begins with the authoring of contracts.
-If contracts are not structured properly or if outright errors are made, the resulting unanticipated cost can be substantial, even devastating.
-Organizations that do the best job managing contract creation rely on enterprise contract management software to ensure compliance with corporate and regulatory policies.
+The contract management process begins with requests for and authoring of contracts.
+If contracts are not structured properly or accurately, the unanticipated costs can be substantial, even devastating.
+Organizations that do the best job managing contract creation rely on contract management software to ensure compliance with corporate and regulatory policies.
 Contract management software provides them with the capability to develop libraries of pre-approved templates and clauses so that contracts are correctly formulated while eliminating deviations from standard legal language.

 This feature has the additional benefit of speeding the contract creation process, an advantage that can be invaluable to salespeople in the field and can help close deals faster.

-This stage of the contract life cycle is an example of how contract management can benefit customer or supplier relationships.
-As the National Contract Management Association points out: “A mutually beneficial contract can often be challenging to craft.
+This is a good an example of how effective contract management can benefit customer or supplier relationships.
+As the National Contract Management Association points out, “a mutually beneficial contract can often be challenging to craft.
 Buyers want the lowest price, whereas sellers want to maximize it.
-Both, however, should strive to meet one another’s quality, delivery, and performance expectations. “
+Both, however, should strive to meet one another’s quality, delivery, and performance expectations.”

-With effective contract management, an enterprise will have sufficient data on historical contract performance to negotiate terms that achieve a “mutually beneficial” contract without getting burned—ultimately leading to long-term relationships that help both parties prosper.
+With effective contract management, organizations have enough data on historical contract performance to negotiate terms that achieve a “mutually beneficial” contract without getting burned – ultimately leading to long-term relationships that help both parties prosper.